 To keep power consumption low, install the following tools

 sudo apt-get install smartmontools ethtool powertop

-sudo add-apt-repository ppa:linrunner/tlp sudo apt-get install tlp tlp-rdw
+sudo add-apt-repository ppa:linrunner/tlp sudo apt-get update sudo apt-get install tlp tlp-rdw

 sudo tlp start

 Also run powertop when you’re on battery to check for further optimizations.